Radio-Televisão Timor Leste

 Radio e Televisão de Timor-Leste, E.P.
-(RTTL, Rádiu Televisaun Timor Leste, Radio and Television of East Timor in English) is the national radio and television broadcaster in East Timor.
+(RTTL, Rádiu Televisaun Timor Leste, Radio and Television of East Timor in English) is the national state radio and television broadcaster in East Timor.

+History

+With the independence of East Timor, Rádio UNTAET and Televisão UNTAET were created in 2000.
+On 1 June 2002, RNTL and TVTL were created, days after its independence.
+90% of the country's population received its signals, while television was only receivable by 30%, mostly in Dili.

 Radio

 The radio branch of RTTL is known as Radio Timor Leste (RTL), which broadcasts in Tetum and Portuguese.
 Radio Timor Leste is broadcast 16 hours a day with 34 programs locally produced by a staff of 63.
 Seven percent of RTL's programmes come from outside producers, including non governmental organizations and agencies.

 RTL has 4 departments to support its daily operation: News, Programming, Technical, and the Department of Promotion, External Production and Research.